-Transfers to/from other funds at June 30, 2019 consist of the following:
+Transfers to/from other funds at June 30, 2021 consist of the following:

-From the General Fund to the Capital Project Fund \$ 235,862 From the Capital Project Fund to the General Fund (5,552) From the General Fund to the Special Revenue Fund 124,850 From the Special Revenue Fund to the General Fund (144,721) Total \$ 210,439
+From the General Fund to the Special Revenue Fund \$ 74,000 From the Special Revenue Fund to the General Fund (34,986) Total \$ 39,014

-During fiscal 2019, the Village transferred \$235,862 from the General Fund to the Capital Project Fund to fund the construction of the municipal park.
-The Capital Project Fund was closed at June 30, 2019 and \$5,552 in sales tax receivables were transferred to the General Fund.
-The Village also transferred \$124,850 to the Special Revenue Fund to fund the activities of the Flat Rock Park and Recreation Foundation.
-The Foundation transferred \$144,721 to the Village General Fund for various construction projects at the park.
+During the 2021 fiscal year, the Village transferred \$74,000 from the General Fund to the Special Revenue Fund to fund the activities of the Flat Rock Park and Recreation Foundation.
+The Foundation transferred \$34,986 to the Village General Fund for various costs related to maintaining the Park.